Apple M1 vs Xeon E5630

 Detailed specifications

-Xeon E5630 and Apple M1 basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+Xeon E5630 and M1 basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores4 (Quad-Core)8 (Octa-Core)